codescrum/bitmask-set-js/README.md

 Benchmarking this properly may require hundreds of arrays of thousands of elements before computing the final elements, which is closer to the original issue we had to solve.

+## I cannot use native BigInt!
+If your platform/browser does not support native BigInt, try this one instead: https://github.com/codescrum/bitmask-set-jsbi-js

 ## Alternatives?